Jwink3101/PyFiSync/README.md

 In addition to testing a whole slew of edge cases, it also  will test all actions on a local sync, and remote to both python2 and python3 (via `ssh localhost`).
 The run script will try to call `py.test` for both versions of python locally.

-### Python 3 Note

-The code is tested and compatible with both python 2 and 3.
-Furthermore, if using a later version of python (or have installed the backported scandir), the file listing time will be faster.

 ## Known Issues and Limitations

 The test suite is **extremely** extensive as to cover tons of different and difficult scenarios.
 See the tests for further exploration of how the code handles these cases.
 Please note that unless specified explicitly in the config or the command-line flag, all deletions and (future) overwrites first perform a backup.
 Moves are not backed up but make likely be unwound from the logs.